 The Challenge

-Today's vehicles are packed with ADAS, EV systems, and connected technology.
-But most shops still run diagnostics through the same fragmented mix of outdated software, disconnected portals, and manual processes.
-OEM audit standards are tightening, and the documentation gaps that used to slide now risk failed audits, lost certifications, and real compliance exposure.
+Modern vehicles have driver-assist systems, hybrid and EV drivetrains, and connected modules that didn't exist ten years ago.
+But most shops still diagnose them with the same mix of disconnected portals, outdated software, and sticky notes.
+OEM audit standards are tightening, and the documentation that used to be "good enough" now risks failed audits and lost certifications.

-Technicians bounce between five or more disconnected tools before the actual troubleshooting even starts.
-Every tab switch is time off the clock.
+Technicians bounce between five or more tools before troubleshooting even starts.
+Every tab switch, every login, every portal is billable time that isn't going toward the repair.

 Findings get scribbled on paper, typed into shorthand, or never written down.
-The advisor gets a half-story.
+The advisor gets half the story.
 The customer gets a confusing explanation.
-Warranty claims suffer.
+And warranty claims get kicked back.

 Customer concern goes in one door.
 Technician findings come out another.
-The advisor has to bridge the gap with incomplete information, every single time.
+The advisor pieces it together from memory, shorthand, and a quick conversation between cars.

 Who It's For